Who is Martin Luther King Jr. to us, 50 years later?

 At this 50th anniversary of King's assassination, we need to reflect on what we can do to instill a fresh appreciation of his vision in those who have not grasped the significance of his life.

 Carol M. Swain is a former associate professor of politics at Princeton University and former professor of political science and law at Vanderbilt University.
 Her forthcoming book is "Debating Immigration: Second Edition" (Cambridge UP, July 2018).
-Facebook: Profcarolmswain.
-Twitter: @carolmswain.
+Facebook: Profcarolmswain

 Tami Sawyer: King taught my generation not to ask for consensus but to make it ourselves